 - 1.0.1 The General Section of the Sporting Code (GS) contains general definitions and rules that apply to all air sports.
-This Section (SC3) gives specific rules that apply to FAI badge and record flights in gliders and motor gliders defined in GS 2.2.14 as "Class D" aircraft.
+This section of the Code (SC3) gives specific rules that apply to FAI badge and record flights in gliders and motor gliders defined in GS 2.2.14 as "Class D" aircraft.
 A GLIDER is a fixed wing aerodyne capable of sustained soaring flight and having no Means of Propulsion (MoP).
 A MOTOR GLIDER is a fixed wing aerodyne equipped with a MoP, capable of sustained soaring flight without thrust from the MoP. - 1.0.2 Terms, rules, and requirements in SC3 are defined first in their most general sense.
 Where an exception to a general rule exists, it will be described in the text of the Code where the exception occurs.
 For example, the term "glider" includes "motor glider" unless the difference is relevant in the given text.
-Reference to a flight recorder or GPS position recorder implies all recorders if more than one is carried on a flight.
+Reference to a flight recorder or position recorder implies all recorders if more than one are carried on a flight.
 A word or phrase in small capital letters in this chapter indicates that it has a distinct Code definition. - 1.0.3 SC3 includes the following annexes: - a.
 Annex A Contains rules for world and other FAI-sanctioned gliding competitions. - b.
 Annex B Covers requirements for equipment used for flight validation. - c.
 Annex C Gives non-regulatory guidance, methods and sample calculations to assist Official Observers and pilots in complying with SC3. - d.
-Annex D Contains the rules for the IGC Ranking list that gives the current World ranking position of pilots who have entered IGC competitions. - 1.0.4 Records available within FAI Class D are defined by SC3 in the following sub-classes: - a.
-OPEN any FAI Class D aircraft. - b.
-15 METRE any FAI Class D aircraft with a wingspan not exceeding 15,000 mm. - c.
-WORLD a PW-5 glider as defined in Chapter 6.5.8. - d.
-ULTRALIGHT an FAI Class D aircraft with a takeoff mass not exceeding 220 kg.
-(A MICROLIFT glider is an ULTRALIGHT with a wing loading not exceeding 18 kg/m2.
-It does not have separate records). - 1.0.5 "International record" applies to World or Continental records and within SC3, "record" can apply to either or both types according to context.
-"Badge" applies to flights at FAI Silver, Gold, Diamond or Diploma achievement levels and "NAC" refers to each National Airsport Control organization having administrative responsibility for these gliding activities.
+Annex D Contains the rules for the IGC Ranking list that gives the current World ranking position of pilots who have entered IGC competitions. - 1.0.4 National Airsport Control A "NAC" has administrative responsibility for a nation's sport aviation activities, such as issuing Sporting Licences.
+The verification of national records and other responsibilities are often delegated to a national gliding body.
+In this Code (SC3) and its Annex C, "NAC" refers to either body.
+See Annex C 1.3 for a description of NAC recommended practices for flight claims other than international records. - a.
+ORGANIZING NAC The Organising NAC issues the FAI Sporting Licence to a person attempting an International record.
+This NAC is responsible for certifying the person's or the team's flight as a National record and for submitting the International record claim dossier to the FAI, regardless of where the record attempt took place (GS 6.4.1 refers). - b.
+CONTROLLING NAC When a record flight both originates and terminates in a country other than that of the Organising NAC, the local NAC is known as the Controlling NAC, which shall control the flight by authorising the OOs involved.
+If necessary, and/or if so requested by the Organising NAC, a Controlling NAC shall also provide control of record flights that either originate or terminate in its country.
+(GS 6.4.2 refers). - c.
+If a controlling NAC either does not exist in a country or is inactive, the organizing NAC may assume the responsibility for the control of a record or badge flight in that country.